Len Riggio, Founder of Barnes & Noble

 In the 1970s, an acquired business expanded the Barnes & Noble reach to mail-order customers, and B&N began to publishing book their own books, like the million-copy seller The Columbia History of the World by John Garrity.
 In 2003, the company acquired Sterling Publishers.

 As the bookselling business moved online because of Amazon.com, Riggio launched barnesandnoble.com.
 As the e-book revolution took hold, he developed the Barnes & Noble NOOK e-reader and the e-book business, which includes PubIt!self-publishing service that gives authors the ability to publishing their own e-books and make them available through bn.com.
+(In 2013, PubIt! was updated and renamed to NOOK Press.

 Len Riggio Quotes